 Interest has been heightened recently by three investigational agents that appear to destroy tumours at the site of injection and produce systemic effects:

 Intralesional injection of granulocyte macrophage colony-stimulating factor (GM-CSF) into melanoma metastases results in the infiltration of macrophages and lymphocytes into the tumour.
 GM-CSF has a high response rate and offers hope of regional immune stimulation and regression of noninjected lesions.

-OncoVEXGM-CSF, now called T-VEC (Talimogene laherparepvec), is an oncolytic HSV-1 virus genetically modified to secrete the cytokine GM-CSF.
-Researchers engineered T-VEC by taking herpes simplex virus type-1a (the cold sore virus) and introducing genetic mutations to knock out its herpes-causing capacity and transform it into a cancer-killing therapy.
+Talimogene laherparepvec (T-VEC; brand name Imlygic®, previously OncoVEXGM-CSF) is an oncolytic herpes simplex virus type 1 (HSV-1), genetically modified to secrete the cytokine GM-CSF.
+Researchers engineered T-VEC by taking HSV-1a (the cold sore virus) and introducing genetic mutations to knock out its herpes-causing capacity and transform it into a cancer-killing therapy.

-Based on promising results in preliminary Phase I and Phase II trials, an international randomised phase III clinical trial (the OPTiM trial) was undertaken in patients with unresectable stage IIIB or IIIC or stage IV melanoma (OPTiM) is currently underway (2014).
+Based on promising results in preliminary Phase I and Phase II trials, an international randomised phase III clinical trial (the OPTiM trial) was undertaken in patients with unresectable stage IIIB or IIIC or stage IV melanoma.